open-amt-cloud-toolkit/mps/docs/Topics/security.md

 ### 2. Intel&reg; MPS credentials
 Every Intel&reg; device needs to be authenticated prior to successful connection to MPS.
 MPS credentials are used to authenticate every Intel&reg; device.
 After establishing TLS connection with MPS, device sends it's username and password, which will then be used to authenticate.
 It is highly recommended that every device use a unique username and password.

-### 3. Device Whitelisting (List of UUIDs)
+### 3. Device Allowlisting (List of UUIDs)
 Each Intel&reg; AMT device has a unique identifier (UUID) assigned to it and this UUID is assigned by Original Equipment Manufacturer (OEM).
 As discussed above, devices are authenticated by MPS using MPS credentials.
-But even before validating credentials, only whitelisted Intel&reg; AMT devices can be allowed to connect to make it more secure and this is being done using whitlisting UUID.
+But even before validating credentials, only allowlisted Intel&reg; AMT devices can be allowed to connect to make it more secure and this is being done using the allowlisted UUID.

 ### 4. APIKey
 Every client/user needs to be authenticated before allowing them to perform an action using REST API call.
 APIKey will be used by MPS to authenticate a client/user.